RodGuarneros/sqlalchemy-challenge/README.md

 - Object Relational Mapper
 - Engine, Database and Session

-Just after this point, you can find an statisc data analysis, with the following outcomes:
+Just after this point, you can find an statiscal data analysis, with the following outcomes:

 - Precipitation evolution per day: